Apps

 Tips on Differentiating Curriculum for Students with Dysgraphia

-Although Dysgraphia cannot be cured, various strategies and accommodations can help individuals manage their difficulties.
+Although Dysgraphia cannot be cured, various strategies and accommodations can help students manage their difficulties.
 Below are some ideas.

 Provide Assistive Technology